 In many ways, you should consider your company culture before you even consider implementing an advocacy/influencer program, as its success can be entirely dependent on it.
 After all, employees will be much less likely to share/create on behalf of a company they don’t enjoy working for.

-Good/productive company culture is not something that can be achieved overnight, so you must consider and get a feel for this before launching your advocacy program or trying to find influencers within your ranks.
+Good company culture is not something that can be achieved overnight.
+You must consider and get a feel for this before launching your advocacy program or trying to find influencers within your ranks.

 Do You Have Content?

 If sharing your company content and driving engagement is the main goal for your influencer program, then having engaging content is an essential factor to consider before you think about launching.
 After all, what will your employees be sharing if you do not have consistent content?